fanartie/arthur-do-it-right/redux/index.md

 ### _Awesome!
 But, it doesn't fix the issue._

-Because each student is still subscribe with the 'entire' array of update.
+Because each student is still subscribe with the 'entire' array of update, and why any element change will be considered as "array is updated".

 ![](redux-4.png)